 - Ability to think in terms of total theatre – utilizing music, dance, media, sports, and other elements – to create a world on stage all its own; and own the courage to explore form with intelligence and creativity.

 - Ability to understand the process of presentation and production, and the responsibilities of the writer as a collaborator in that process, including the ability to absorb and apply constructive criticism and revise and refine the work towards greater professional excellence as well as the ability to adapt, learn, initiate, and be proactive creatively and intellectually.

-- Be able to operate as a good citizen in the profession and in society, exhibiting integrity, a sense of ethics, and morality.
+- Be able to operate as a good citizen in the profession and in society, exhibiting integrity, a sense of ethics, good character, and morality.

 - Be able to plan, develop, and complete a professionally promising thesis project that speaks to mastery of craft in dramatic writing.

 Interpretation of Evidence

-- This process is actualized in discussions of student performance curricularly and extracurricularly, which includes discussions with adjunct faculty, but particularly with regard to the meetings conducted with the graduating class in the middle of their final year in the program.
+- This process is actualized in discussions of student performance curricular and extracurricular, which includes discussions with part-time faculty, but particularly with regard to the meetings conducted with the graduating class in the middle of their final year in the program.

 How Findings Are Used

-The findings are used to determine the quality of the student’s mastery of craft and readiness for the profession.
-In addition, findings are used to improve approaches to teaching and approaches to assessments of learning.
+The findings are used to determine the quality of the student’s mastery of craft and their readiness for the profession.
+In addition, findings are used to improve approaches to teaching and approaches to assessment of learning.